Benedict-Jojo/NLP_Project/README.md

-# Stock Sentiment Analyzer 🔍📈
+# Stock Sentiment Investment Analyzer

 A web-based application that enhances traditional stock analysis with real-time news sentiment using custom Natural Language Processing (NLP).
 This project was developed as part of an NLP course to explore the impact of public sentiment on market behavior.